gnsmrky/pytorch-fast-neural-style-for-web/README.md

 # Run PyTorch fast-neural-style example with ONNX.js in web browsers
 A fork of PyTorch [fast-neural-style (FNS) example](https://github.com/pytorch/examples/tree/master/fast_neural_style).
-The example has built-in onnx export that works with ONNX Runtime, but that's pretty much it.
-This fork is to modify the example so it runs with [ONNX.js](https://github.com/Microsoft/onnxjs) in web browsrs.
+The example has built-in onnx export that works with [ONNX Runtime](https://github.com/Microsoft/onnxruntime), but that's about it.
+This fork is to modify the example so it runs with [ONNX.js](https://github.com/Microsoft/onnxjs) in web browsers.

 Performance is not the key consideration here, but to make it runnable in target deep learning framework, such as web browsers with ONNX.js.
 Many workarounds are needed.
 This repository is to find out what it takes to make the model conversion a successful one.